 Nearing 50, I finally know what I’m doing when it comes to sex.
 I know what I like, what turns me off and how to bring pleasure to myself and my husband.

 Like any couple in a long term relationship (we’ve been together for over 27 years, and married for nearly 20), we can sometimes find it hard to keep the passion alive.

 Sometimes your sexual needs and desires can change, and what may have turned you on a few years ago may no longer work.
 Or you may simply have become bored over time with the same tried and trusted routine.

 So keep things spicy by trying new positions, locations (booking a weekend away without the kids can be a great opportunity to revive a flagging sex life) and even toys.

-But if you do decide to experiment with sex toys or other equipment, choose carefully.
+But if you do decide to experiment with sex toys for men or women, or other equipment, choose carefully.
 Ensure you use pH balanced sexual lubricants – many commercial lubricants and even some available on prescription, contain glycerin and glycols, both of which are vaginal irritants.
 So my advice is check the label before you buy or ask your GP before they write a prescription.

 Jelly, rubber or latex sex toys should be avoided at all costs as they are porous, making them difficult to clean.
 They also contain chemicals which can leach out into your body.
 Instead opt for skin safe products made from silicone, glass, metal or ABS plastic.

 Switch the chatter off in your head